Are you looking for some good monkey idioms?

 - Meaning: to do something very quickly.

 - Use In A Sentence: Wow he works fast.
-He was on the new project like stink on a monkey.
+He fixed my computer like stink on a monkey.
+I’ll be sure to hire him again in the future.

 15. Like A Monkey On A Stick